-- Her chosen partner and brother, Jamie is a nice contrast to her character.
-He is smart too, but in a whole different way than Claudia.
+- Her chosen partner (and her brother), Jamie, is a nice contrast to her character.
+He is smart, too, but in a whole different way than Claudia.

-- The title character is an smart and eccentric 82 year old woman.
+- The title character is a smart and eccentric 82-year-old woman.
 Nothing like the grandmother stereotype.

 - There is a mystery.
-Claudia and Jamie have to solve it and it takes some thinking out of the box to do it.
+Claudia and Jamie have to solve it, and it takes some thinking outside of the box to do it.

 - The book is a Newbery Award winner.
 Also, for those in your class who are always looking for a new author, Konigsburg has written many other books.